 It may also be argued that the ability to deceive, or self-deceive, is not the selected trait but a by-product of a more primary trait that is selected.
 Abstract thinking allows many evolutionary advantages such as more flexible, adaptive behaviors and innovation.
 Since a lie is an abstraction, the mental process of creating a lie can only occur in animals with enough brain complexity to permit abstract thinking.

 Ancestral knowledge is a notable passive skill that grants additional intelligence by drawing on the implicit knowledge stored in our unconscious.
-Our personal ancestry story begins; with the shared story of our human ancestry.
+Our personal ancestry story begins with the shared story of our human ancestry.
 Access to ancestral knowledge makes knowledge and intelligence depend on wisdom.
-Ancestral knowledge uses nature and the wilderness as its classroom,in order to learn the ancient skills of our past.
-The intelligence attribute is a measure of a character's knowledge and mental acuity.
-The intelligence is a measure of a character's knowledge and mental acuity.
-Additionally, real intelligence eventually compels one beyond the 'how and now' and into the 'why', by linking the past to the future.
-Intelligence is order, and how you take a picture of order, then allows you to stop thinking about it, motivation will becomes more elaborate with the rise of intelligence.
+Ancestral knowledge uses nature and the wilderness as its classroom, in order to learn the ancient skills of our past.
+The intelligence attribute is a measure of a character’s knowledge and mental acuity.
+Additionally, real intelligence eventually compels one beyond the ‘how and now’ and into the ‘why’, by linking the past to the future.
+Intelligence is order, and how you take a picture of order, then it allows you to stop thinking about it, motivation will become more elaborate with the rise of intelligence.

 There is something of a paradox confounding intelligence and knowledge, we have also been delinquent and incorrect in rejecting the distinction between knowledge-how and knowledge-that.
 But in truth, both intelligence and the two types of knowledge aforementioned are part and parcel of one another.
 This new intelligence and knowledge will manifest under stresses, such as major disasters including war, and the solution to novel problems.
 These experiences will frequently form much of your character.
 This will give you confidence in yourself, then no voice but your own will speak to you from the depths, and no influence but your own will raise you in time of peace and time of war.
 You will hear all, but attend only to that which concerns you.